braboj/tutorial-git/02-Concepts/(tut-git-02-06)-navigation.md

 Describe branches, how to move the HEAD with checkout and reset, how the history diverges, how remote and local branches are synchronized.
-Use graphics to explain the basic concepts, less words.
+Use graphics to explain the basic concepts, fewer words.

 ![Branch navigation](../Assets/images/git-branch-navigation.png)